-- Are independent from the business units they oversee; - Have appropriate authority; and - Are remunerated: - Adequately to attract qualified and experienced staff; and - In accordance with the achievement of the objectives linked to their functions, independent of the performance of the business areas they control.
+- a) Are independent from the business units they oversee; - b) Have appropriate authority; and - c) Are remunerated: - i.
+Adequately to attract qualified and experienced staff; and - ii.
+In accordance with the achievement of the objectives linked to their functions, independent of the performance of the business areas they control.